mde-docs/mde-docs.github.io/mde-docs-site/docs/yamtl.md

     will be changed by the flag `setEnabledMatchingInputElementOrderBySize`.
 This will cause a problem because the input element `b` will be evaluated first and its filter condition needs "a" to be matched first.
 In such cases, the flag `YAMTLModule::setEnabledMatchingInputElementOrderBySize` must be kept disabled.

-A match for a rule is **valid** when it is complete and all of the filters of the input pattern are satisfied.
+A match for a rule is **valid** when it is unique, complete and all of the filters of the input pattern are satisfied.
 Filters come in two flavours:

 * **Local filters**: defined for an input element `.in("<in_object_name>", <in_object_type>).filter(<FILTER>)`.
 The lambda expression `<FILTER>` can use any object variable declared in a preceding input element.
 * **Global filters**: defined for the last input element of the input pattern.
 All input object variables can be used for defining the filter expression.